Andrew Gwynne: Ministerial dismissal and suspension

-On 8 February 2025, Gwynne was dismissed from the government as health minister and suspended from the Labour Party for offensive comments he had posted in a WhatsApp group used by Manchester Labour politicians.

-In these messages, Gwynne mockingly suggested a reply to a constituent who had complained about a bin collection: "Dear resident, Fuck your bins.
+On 8 February 2025, Gwynne was dismissed from the his post as health minister and suspended from the Labour Party for offensive comments he had made in a WhatsApp group used by Labour politicians in Greater Manchester.
+In one message, Gwynne suggested the following reply to a constituent who had complained about a bin collection: "Dear resident, Fuck your bins.
 I'm re-elected and without your vote.
 Screw you.
 PS: Hopefully you'll have croaked it by the all-outs".
-Gwynne wrote in the group that Diane Abbott's appearance as the first black woman at Prime Minister's Questions was a "joke" for Black History Month, and retweeted a tweet making sexualised comments about fellow Labour MP Angela Rayner.
+Gwynne wrote in the group that Diane Abbott's appearance as the first Black woman at Prime Minister's Questions was a "joke" for Black History Month, and shared a post making sexualised comments about fellow Labour MP Angela Rayner.
 Gwynne wrote that American psychologist Marshall Rosenberg's name "sounds too militaristic and too Jewish", and asked if Rosenberg was a member of Israel's intelligence service, Mossad.

-In response, Gwynne wrote: "I deeply regret my badly misjudged comments and apologise for any offense I've caused" and "I entirely understand the decisions the PM and the party have taken and, while very sad to have been suspended, will support them in any way I can."
-The Parliamentary Commissioner for Standards started an inquiry on 18 February into whether Gwynne's actions had caused "significant damage to the reputation of the house as a whole, or of its members generally".
+In response, Gwynne wrote: "I deeply regret my badly misjudged comments and apologise for any offence I've caused."
+He added: "I entirely understand the decisions the PM and the party have taken and, while very sad to have been suspended, I will support them in any way I can."
+The Parliamentary Commissioner for Standards opened an inquiry on 18 February into whether Gwynne's actions had caused "significant damage to the reputation of the house as a whole, or of its members generally".
 A second Labour MP, Oliver Ryan, was also involved in the scandal and investigated.

+Resignation

-It is believed that Gwynne applied for medical retirement from the MPs' pension fund, but decided not to proceed with the claim.
-It has been suggested that this was related to an agreement made with Andy Burnham that he would stand down to make way for Burnham in Gorton and Denton, though Burnham's allies have denied this.
-Gwynne has denied this.
+According to The Guardian, it was believed that Gwynne applied for medical retirement from the MPs' pension fund in 2025, but did not pursue the claim.
+It was suggested that this was related to an agreement made with Andy Burnham that he would stand down to make way for Burnham in Gorton and Denton, although Burnham's allies have denied this, as has Gwynne.
+Gwynne ultimately announced his resignation on the grounds of ill health on 22 January 2026.
+The next day, he was made Crown Steward of the Manor of Northstead by the Chancellor of the Exchequer, a traditional mechanism by which MPs resign.
+In his resignation statement, he published medical advice from his GP that led to his resignation.
+A by-election was held to fill the seat on 26 February 2026 which was won by Hannah Spencer of the Green Party of England and Wales.

+President of Friends of Real Lancashire

+In 2023, he became the President of Friends of Real Lancashire, an organisation dedicated to promoting and preserving the heritage and identity of the historic county of Lancashire, following the death of its founder.